Jon R. Cavaiani

-Jon Robert Cavaiani (August 2, 1943 – July 29, 2014) was a United States Army soldier and a recipient of the United States military's highest decoration, the Medal of Honor, for his actions in the Vietnam War.
+Jonathan Robert Cavaiani (2 August 1943 – 29 July 2014) was a United States Army soldier and a recipient of the United States military's highest decoration, the Medal of Honor, for his actions in the Vietnam War.

 Biography

 Cavaiani was born in Murphys, County Offaly, Ireland, and went to England a short time afterwards.

 He left England for the United States in 1947, and in 1953 moved to the small farming community of Ballico, California to be with his stepfather, Ugo Cavaiani.

 In 1961 Ugo formally adopted Jon and in 1968 he became a naturalized citizen of the United States.
 In 1969, Cavaiani joined the US Army.
-In 1970, he was deployed to Vietnam with the Special Forces and by June 4, 1971, was serving as a Staff Sergeant in Task Force 1 Advisory Element, USARV Training Advisory Group.
+In 1970, he was deployed to Vietnam with the Special Forces and by 4 June 1971, was serving as a staff sergeant in Task Force 1 Advisory Element, United States Army Vietnam (USARV) Training Advisory Group.
 This unit was formerly known as Command and Control North, MACV-SOG.
 On that day, in the Republic of Vietnam, his platoon came under intense enemy attack at Hill 950.
 Cavaiani organized the unit's defense and, when evacuation by helicopter became necessary, he voluntarily stayed on the ground and directed the aircraft, which successfully evacuated most of the platoon.
 Cavaiani and a small group were left behind.
 During a major enemy attack the next morning, he ordered the remaining men to escape while he stayed and provided suppressive fire to cover their retreat.
 He was captured and spent the next two years as a prisoner of war.

 Jon R. Cavaiani was released during Operation Homecoming in March 1973.
-President Gerald Ford presented Cavaiani with the Medal of Honor during a ceremony on December 12, 1974.
+President Gerald Ford presented Cavaiani with the Medal of Honor during a ceremony on 12 December 1974.

 His other assignments included tours of duty in the Middle East, South America, Europe and Southeast Asia.